taw00/manuscript-css/README.md

 ## This process is not for producing a 100% compliant manuscript

+For that, you will need to port your document to a wordprocessor.
+I use LibreOffice, sometimes Google Docs, and Zoho Writer.
+There are also a myriad of authoring platforms out there, that I have never used: Scrivener, Novlr, LivingWriter, Dabble, Ulysses, Storyist (Apply-only, blech!), Final Draft (for screenwriters), Quoll Writer (not sure if Quoll Writer can produce a manuscript), and others.

 - This process does not provide nuanced out-of-the-box customization.
 Some publishing houses have very specific manuscript requirements.
 This process doesn't support that.